Where to Find Global Flavours in Sydney

 A popular destination in Burwood for Asian food is Market Place Hen Lee with its idiosyncratic pink trolleys.
 Asian cooking has never been more accessible in Sydney as it is today.

-Along Pitt and Liverpool Streets in the Sydney CBD, you can find Koreatown, full of Korean restaurants, beauty and gift shops, and mini marts.
+Along Pitt and Liverpool Streets in the Sydney CBD, you can find Koreatown, full of Korean restaurants, beauty and gift shops, mini marts & other great supermarkets in Sydney CBD.
 But for a more diverse array of Korean products, venture further out of the city to Strathfield and Lidcombe.

 In North Strathfield is the massive Komart, which is like stepping into a supermarket in Seoul.
 Here you’ll find locally made Korean meats and treats, and huge variety of banchan.
 In Campsie, Korean food can be found in both Jin Mart and Kim’s Mart.